publiclab/spectral-workbench/README.md

 Spectral Workbench is an open-source tool to perform low-cost spectral analysis and to share those results online.
 It consists of a Ruby on Rails web application for publishing, archiving, discussing, and analyzing spectra online -- running at http://spectralworkbench.org

+The core library for analyzing and manipulating spectral data has been spun out into its own self-contained JavaScript module, at https://github.com/publiclab/spectral-workbench.js, which is then included into this application.
+To use Spectral Workbench on the commandline, try that out!

 Read about how to build and use your own spectrometer with this software here: http://publiclab.org/wiki/spectrometer